joebro1907/iNEOD/README.md

     LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Feedback and Collaboration

+* Documentation: Both scripts should include detailed documentation explaining the purpose of each function, the expected inputs and outputs, and examples of usage.

+   You can  contact me directly if you have specific questions not covered by the documentation.

+* GitHub Repository Issues: If you find any bugs or would like to change/add things, you can use this repository's [issue tracker](https://github.com/joebro1907/NEIOD/issues) for known issues, discussions, and possible solutions.

+## Maintenance

+The project is likely to be maintained and contributed to by me and anoyone interested in celestial mechanics, astronomy, and Python programming.
+Users can reach out for support, contributions, or to report issues.

+While the author of this repository (me, @joebro1907) is new somewhat new to Python, he will try his best :)